If you’re familiar with VPNs, you’ll likely have heard of Private Internet Access, or PIA for short.

 Sign Up Process: Easy and anonymous

-As mentioned before, PIA pushes for anonymity with features like crypto payments.
+As mentioned before, PIA pushes for anonymity with features like crypto payments and giftcards.
 You can even use a fake name if you wish.
 This means that the level of personal identification is entirely up to you – a choice we love to see offered.

 Once you complete your payment, you can move to the download area and choose suitable software for your needs and particular devices.